 For anyone who has served abroad with ILP and fell in love with your kids, you're really gonna love this story, especially if you know Steve, one of the ILP directors.

 For those of you who don't know Steve, he is one of our awesome ILP Directors.
 Anyways, this story revolves around him, so I need to give you a little background info to start.

-How did ILP start?
+How Did ILP Start?

-Many of you may not know exactly how ILP started and may be surprised that Steve was actually a volunteer before he worked for ILP!
-A professor at Brigham Young University, Dr. Trevor McKee came up with a unique teaching method he wanted to test out (you can read more about that here).
+Many of you may not know exactly how ILP started and may be surprised that Steve was actually a volunteer before he worked for ILP.
+A professor at Brigham Young University, Dr. Trevor McKee, came up with a unique teaching method he wanted to test out (you can read more about that here).

 Like I mentioned earlier, this story really starts over 20 years ago when Steve set off his first semester abroad to serve in Russia.
-When he arrives, he learned he would be living with a host family that happened to have a darling, three year old little boy named Reuben (AKA Rubik) -- the black and white photo above.
+When he arrives, he learned he would be living with a host family that happened to have a darling, three-year old little boy named Reuben (AKA Rubik) -- the black and white photo above.

 Volunteer abroad with ILP then!
 You can even volunteer in Russia like Steve did.
 Russia is, after all, the original country of the International Language Programs!